 Montana State looks to extend streak vs N. Arizona

-BOTTOM LINE: Montana State looks for its fifth straight conference win against Northern Arizona.
+BOTTOM LINE: Montana State looks for its sixth straight conference win against Northern Arizona.
 Montana State's last Big Sky loss came against the Northern Colorado Bears 75-61 on March 7, 2020.
-Northern Arizona is coming off a 62-58 road win against Montana in its most recent game.
+Northern Arizona lost 62-51 loss at home to Montana State in its most recent game.

-SUPER SENIORS: Montana State's Xavier Bishop, Amin Adamu and Abdul Mohamed have combined to account for 44 percent of the team's scoring this season and have scored 50 percent of all Bobcats points over the last five games.
+PLENTY OF EXPERIENCE: Senior leadership could play a big role in the outcome of this game.
+Nik Mains, Luke Avdalovic and Jay Green have combined to score 30 percent of Northern Arizona's points this season.
+For Montana State, Xavier Bishop, Amin Adamu and Abdul Mohamed have combined to account for 44 percent of the team's total scoring, including 52 percent of all Bobcats points over their last five.

-RAMPING IT UP A NOTCH: The Lumberjacks have scored 68.9 points per game and allowed 71 points per game against Big Sky opponents.
-Those are both solid improvements over the 68.5 points scored and 80.7 points given up per game to non-conference opponents.
+RAMPING IT UP: The Lumberjacks have scored 66.6 points per game and allowed 69.9 points per game across eight conference games.
+Those are both substantial improvements over the 68.5 points scored and 80.7 points allowed per game to non-conference opponents.

-FUELING THE OFFENSE: Cameron Shelton has either made or assisted on 57 percent of all Northern Arizona field goals over the last five games.
-The junior guard has 40 field goals and 29 assists in those games.
+FUELING THE OFFENSE: Cameron Shelton has made or assisted on 59 percent of all Northern Arizona field goals over the last five games.
+The junior guard has accounted for 40 field goals and 27 assists in those games.

-PERFECT WHEN: Montana State is a perfect 7-0 when the team makes at least 69.4 percent of its free throws.
-The Bobcats are 0-3 when they shoot below 69.4 percent from the line.
+STREAK STATS: Montana State has won its last three road games, scoring 72.3 points and allowing 64 points during those contests.
+Northern Arizona has lost its last five home games, scoring an average of 60.8 points while giving up 73.

-STREAK STATS: Northern Arizona has lost its last four home games, scoring an average of 63.3 points while giving up 75.8.
+ACCOUNTING FOR ASSISTS: The Bobcats have recently used assists to create buckets more often than the Lumberjacks.
+Northern Arizona has 29 assists on 65 field goals (44.6 percent) over its past three contests while Montana State has assists on 32 of 64 field goals (50 percent) during its past three games.

-DID YOU KNOW: The stout Montana State defense has held opposing offenses to a field goal percentage of 39.1 percent, the 28th-best mark in the country.
-Northern Arizona has allowed opponents to shoot 52.5 percent from the field through 13 games (ranked 340th).
+DID YOU KNOW: The stout Montana State defense has held opposing offenses to a field goal percentage of 39.2 percent, the 29th-best mark in the country.
+Northern Arizona has allowed opponents to shoot 52.1 percent from the field through 14 games (ranked 342nd).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25